cichy1173/starbook_blog/content/basics.md

 It is really easy to do.
 You need only pendrive formatted to FAT/FAT32, and zip file with wanted EC version.
 Unzip archive and copy files to pendrive.
 Then reboot laptop to EFI shell with connected pendrive.
 I done it, it's easy.

 Full, detailed instructions are provided by Star Labs and published [HERE](https://starlabsltd.github.io/firmware/methods/efi_shell/)

+### I upgraded firmware and all my settings are gone.
+What happen?

+According to last Sean from Star Labs [comment](https://github.com/StarLabsLtd/firmware/issues/109#issuecomment-1596627015), updating coreboot resets firmware configuration to default values.

 ## Getting help